-GSE LENDING: OPERATIONAL CHALLENGES
+GSE LENDING: OPERATIONAL CONCERNS

-- ICBA will actively engage the Federal Housing Finance Administration (FHFA) and the GSEs regarding overly burdensome policies and requirements that increase the cost and operational burden of using the GSEs and contribute to the consolidation of GSE business with the largest lenders.
-Key areas of focus in these discussions are:
+- ICBA will actively engage the Federal Housing Finance Administration (FHFA) and the GSEs regarding overly burdensome policies and practices, including underwriting guidelines, appraisal requirements, and servicing requirements that increase the cost, operational burden, and difficulty of using the GSEs and thereby impact access to credit in rural or small town communities.

 - Mortgage servicing requirements from the GSEs should not conflict with the community bank business model and cost structure.

 - Quality control/ loan manufacturing policies and requirements are overly complex and add considerable cost to the process making it harder for smaller lenders to be able to sell directly to the GSEs.